muydanny/backend-curriculum-site/module3/lessons/consuming_an_api.md

   * If the following steps don’t work, you’ll need to follow these [Launching From the Command Line](https://code.visualstudio.com/docs/setup/mac#:~:text=Keep%20in%20Dock.-,Launching%20from%20the%20command%20line,code) steps to configure the command
 * Generate what is called a ‘master key’ by running `EDITOR="code --wait" rails credentials:edit` in the command line
   * This will create a new key in `config/master.key` and a temporary YAML file which will open in your text editor
+  * If you get a message that says "Couldn't decrypt config/credentials.yml.enc", delete that file and run the above command again.
 * Add your API Key to the opened file
   * Note the indentation in the example below.
 The tab before `key` is important, as it results in the ability to access this value under a congress "object".
   * The `secret_key_base` value is unique to YOUR repo.
 Use what is automatically generated and _don't_ copy this one.